helghast098/Threaded-HTTP-Server-C/README.md

 Create a directory named build in the main project directory.
 On a terminal, navigate to build and type `cmake ..` then `make`.
 This will create a directory named httpserver in build that contains an executable named httpserver.

 `Using Makefile:`
-Type ' make ' on a terminal that is open to this project.
+Type `make` on a terminal that is open to this project.
 This will create the server executable named httpserver.

 **How to run:**<br>
 You can run the server with `./httpserver  [-t threads] [-l logfile] <port number>`.
 Note, `<port number>` must be greater than 1024 and be an integer.